turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 Now you should see that our task is repeatedly visiting urls, this time a lot faster.
 And without opening a ton of browser windows in our face.

-### Step 9 -- Measuring Throughput
+### Step 9: Measuring Throughput

-Now that we've put together a decent script for simulating load against part of the application, let's checkout skylight and see how it's affecting the app.
+Now that we've put together a decent script for simulating load against part of the application, let's checkout Skylight and see how it's affecting the app.

 You should see a decent number of requests coming through.

-### Step 10 -- Your Turn -- Scripting More Blogger Interactions
+### Step 10: Your Turn, Scripting More Blogger Interactions

 Now that you've had a tour through some basic scripting and load testing interactions, you're ready to script some more complicated interactions

 Return to the list of User Script ideas you drafted in Step 3.
-Now implement them as part of our load-testing task using capybara.
+Now implement them as part of our load-testing task using Capybara.
 At least one of these should involve some sort of data entry (creating a post, creating a comment, editing a post, etc)

-A few pointers to consider
+A few pointers to consider:

 * As your script grows in complexity you'll want to use more abstractions to keep things organized.
-Classes and Methods are your friends.
+Classes and methods are your friends.
-* Remember that the full array of capybara selectors and methods are available to you.
-Check the [Docs](https://github.com/jnicklas/capybara#the-dsl) if you get stuck.
+* Remember that the full array of Capybara selectors and methods are available to you.
+Check the [documentation](https://github.com/jnicklas/capybara#the-dsl) if you get stuck.
 * Consider implementing randomness into your script.
 Can you define a set of standard actions/scripts and have each loop choose randomly among them?
 * As you go, refer back to Skylight to see how your new efforts are affecting the application

+---

 ## TODO